Market Value vs. Replacement Cost - Home Insurance

 When buying a new home, buyers often ask why their home insurance coverage is higher than the price they paid for the home during purchase?
 It comes down to the definition of "Replacement Cost."

 Replacement Cost = The cost to rebuild your home from the ground up.
-This can include:
+A lot goes into building a house:

 - Cost and time of getting builders permits